gitpan/Ogre/README.txt

 The reason I recommend installing those libraries, is mainly just so you can run the (C++) tutorials.

+Some scripts under examples/ require these Perl modules:

+ - OIS
+ - Readonly

-If you want to run most of scripts under examples/ , you'll need to install OIS ( http://search.cpan.org/ ).
-Note that there's apparently an incompatibility between versions 0.99_rc1 (which I have installed) and 1.0.0 of libois, in particular in xs/InputManager.xs you might get two methods failing to work: s/numJoysticks/numJoySticks/ and s/numKeyBoards/numKeyboards/.
+Note for OIS: there's apparently an incompatibility between versions 0.99_rc1 (which I have installed) and 1.0.0 of libois; in particular in OIS/xs/InputManager.xs you might get two methods failing to work: s/numJoysticks/numJoySticks/ and s/numKeyBoards/numKeyboards/.
 I'll try to get that worked around soon.

 INSTALLATION